-H. Avoidance of Taxes - Section 1129(d)
+H. Section 1129(d): Avoidance of Taxes

-51. No party in interest has requested that the Court deny Confirmation of the Plan on grounds that the principal purpose of the Plan is the avoidance of taxes or the avoidance of the application of Section 5 of the Securities Act, and the principal purpose of the Plan is not such avoidance.
-The Plan satisfies the requirements of Section 1129(d) of the Bankruptcy Code.
+48. No party in interest has requested that the Court deny Plan Confirmation on grounds that the Plan's principal purpose is the avoidance of taxes or the avoidance of the application of Section 5 of the Securities Act.
+The Plan's principle purpose is not the avoidance of taxes or the avoidance of Section 5 of the Securities Act, and the Plan therefore satisfies Bankruptcy Code section 1129(d)'s requirements.

-I. Small Businesses - Section 1129(e)
+I. Section 1129(e): Small Businesses

-- 52. None of these Chapter 11 Cases is a small business case within the meaning of the Bankruptcy Code. - 53.
-Based upon the foregoing and all other pleadings and evidence proffered or adduced at or prior to the Confirmation Hearing, the Plan and the Plan Proponents as proponents of the Plan satisfy the requirements for confirmation set forth in Section 1129 of the Bankruptcy Code.
+49. None of these Chapter 11 Cases is a small business case within the meaning of the Bankruptcy Code.

+50. Based upon the foregoing and all other pleadings and evidence proffered at or before the Confirmation Hearing, the Plan and the Plan Proponents satisfy Bankruptcy Code section 1129's requirements for confirmation.